int-brain-lab/iblqt/docs/source/dev_guide.rst

 ---------------

-After running tox (see above), you can generate a coverage report to assess how much of the code is covered by the tests:
+After running tox (see above), you can generate a coverage report to assess how much of the code is covered by the unit tests:

 .. code-block:: bash

-   pdm run coverage report
+   uv run coverage report

 You'll find the HTML report in the folder ``htmlcov``, where you can open ``index.html`` in a web browser to view detailed coverage statistics.